The Role of the Pediatric Neurologist in Diagnosing and Managing Neurological Conditions in Children

 Sports are an excellent way for your child to stay in shape and develop friendships.
 As great as playing sports is, they also can result in injuries.
 Concussions are a pretty common injury among young athletes, especially in contact sports.
 It can be a terrifying experience for you and your child, so knowing what to look out for and how to avoid them can be very beneficial.

 At the Neurology Center for Epilepsy and Seizures, our team can help you understand the symptoms and effects of a concussion.
-Dr. Amor Mehta and Dr. Hannah Klein are both skilled neurologists who help you and your child fully understand concussions and give you a personalized treatment plan to get your young athlete back to their daily activities if possible.
+Dr. Amor Mehta is a skilled neurologist who helps you and your child fully understand concussions and give you a personalized treatment plan to get your young athlete back to their daily activities if possible.

 Concussions are a type of injury to the brain that’s caused by some traumatic force.
 This type of force can be a strong blow to your head during a sporting event or by the sudden force caused by a car accident, causing your brain to bounce back and forth in your skull.
 Concussions can cause brain cell damage, along with chemical changes that are a result of the injury.